njchoma/physics_gnn/README.md

 ```

 ### Data structure
 Use `--datadir` to specify a directory containing data organized in batch.
-It should be organized this way :
+It should be organized this way to work with the batch generator provided in `Atlas`:
 ```
 datadir/
     |-- train/  # contains everything concerning the training set